A Leader’s Self-Awareness Checklist

 There are several areas in which you can apply self-awareness as a leader, and as a result, steer your team towards growth and success.
 Self-awareness will help you set the tone of how you do what you do, give and receive feedback more effectively, deliver your message impactfully, as well as be a happier person in general.

-Has someone’s behaviour ever elicited a disproportionately intense reaction from you?
+Has someone’s behavior ever elicited a disproportionately intense reaction from you?
 It’s likely that you’ve been triggered by something.
 They may have stepped on a key value of yours or triggered you in an area where you have had previous scar tissue, many of which are subconscious.
 If you don’t identify your values, triggers or saboteurs, you’re preventing yourself from achieving your full potential, because you will allow your brain to be hijacked.
 As a result, you can’t be fully present, listening and solutioning.
-In addition, these triggers and saboteurs shape your emotions, which then produce thoughts and behaviours that aren’t optimal.
+In addition, these triggers and saboteurs shape your emotions, which then produce thoughts and behaviors that aren’t optimal.
 All in all, you are not at your best.

 Generally, saboteurs are a result of incidents that might have left an impact on you well in your past, and you’ve put these “triggers” in your subconscious memory.
 You might have had overly critical parents, for instance.
 As a result, you may spend large portions of your energy guarding yourself against criticism.
 The more time you spend being defensive, the less you’re able to focus on where you want to go and how to reach the best solution.